Select a topic above to sort by content name, or use Ctrl (⌘) + F on your keyboard to search the entire page.

 MU Extension county center signs are part of a coordinated identity that visually connects MU Extension in all Missouri counties with the rest of MU.

 These signs have been created to show county identity in signage only.
-Each county extension center can find its own set of signs available for download on the MU Box website.
+Each county extension center can find its own set of signs available for download in our Google Drive folder.
 The file type is EPS (encapsulated post script), which you may not be able to view.
 However, this is the type of file your sign shop will need.

 The immediacy and participatory nature of social media make them valuable ways to reach our customers.
 The policies governing use of University of Missouri logos and icons, as well as other copyrighted materials, apply to social media as much as to other communications media.